For more information, contact us via email at email@example.com.

 Will the rating platform be in multiple languages?

-The rating site is available in English, Mandarin, and Korean.
+The rating site is available in English, Mandarin, Korean, and Bengali.
 Additional languages will be offered in the future.

 How do suppliers get help if they have questions about the ratings site and how to rate?

 Tips for completing ratings are found throughout the rating site.
 Tech support can be reached through the Contact Support feature; most inquiries will be answered within two US business days.

 How do suppliers know if their buyers support their use of the Better Buying platform?

 Better Buying has been designed for the primary benefit of suppliers: no buyer support is needed.
 Supplier anonymity is always protected so suppliers need not fear their commercial relationships will be damaged as a result of use of the ratings platform.
 However, it is possible that suppliers will receive an invitation from buyers to use the rating platform, indicating the buyer’s interest in benefiting from the information provided by their suppliers.
 Another way suppliers may learn about buyer support is if buyers actively comment about their scores on the Better Buying website.
 But the true test of buyer support is whether scores that need improving are improving over time, indicating a concerted effort on the part of the buyer to address critical issues.
 Please contact firstname.lastname@example.org if you have any questions.